Prescription drug addiction is becoming an epidemic in America. Learn how to get on the road to recovery from prescription drug addiction.

-Prescription drug rehab at Starting Point Recovery is an uplifting experience.
-You’ll be cared for by people that understand addiction in a non-judgmental, supportive environment.
+Prescription drug rehab can be an uplifting experience.
+At excellent facilities, you’ll be cared for by people that understand addiction in a non-judgmental, supportive environment.
 You’ll take part in group meetings, individual therapy, excursions and exercise.
 Treatment of the mind, body and spirit is the goal.
 You’ll meet people that you may stay connected with for life.
 Before you leave, you’ll have a clear aftercare plan to keep you grounded and free from prescription drug use.

 The Simple Admissions Process